 |AXIpremium XL HC BLK*||360 - 375 W||20.59%||-0.35% / C|

 |AXIblackpremium XL HC||350 - 370 W||20.31%||-0.35% / C|

 The AXIblackpremium panel has an all-black look, which is often preferred for its superior aesthetics.

 In order to compare like with like, we’ll compare the performance of Axitec’s flagship solar panel model - the AXIpremium XL HC BLK - against the other flagship models currently on the market.

-First let’s look at solar panel efficiency, which refers to the percentage of sunlight hitting the panels that gets converted to electricity.
+First let’s look at solar panel efficiency, which refers to the percentage of sunlight hitting the panels that is converted to electricity.
 Axitec’s best panel offers an efficiency of 20.59%, which is a mid-range - the very best panels in 2021 offer efficiencies of 21-22%.

 When it comes to temperature coefficient - which indicates how well solar panels perform in high temperatures - Axitec’s figure of -0.35% / Celsius is, once again, mid-range.
 The best solar panels have temperature coefficients of around -0.30% / C (in this spec, a lower number is better) while those at the bottom of the pack have figures of around -0.40% / C.

 In summary, Axitec solar panels offer solid mid-range performance.

 The warranties that Axitec offers on their panels are above average.